This is my review of the Lloyds Avios Rewards credit cards.

 No foreign transaction fees.
 This is a revolutionary move.
 99% of UK credit cards – and ALL other travel loyalty cards – charge a 3% foreign exchange fee when you use your card abroad.
 The Lloyds Avios Rewards card does not.
 Even more impressively, you also earn Avios points on your foreign spending!

-There are a couple of other credit cards which offer no foreign exchange fees – eg the free Post Office Platinum Money card.
+There are a handful of credit cards which offer no foreign exchange fees and have no annual fee – eg the Post Office Platinum Money card.
 None offer rewards points, though.
-I wrote more about the ‘no FX fees’ benefit on this card here.

 Flight upgrade voucher when you spend £7,000 across the two cards.
 The voucher allows ONE PERSON to book a return Avios redemption ticket whilst only paying the Avios required for the class below the one you booked.